ClementTsang/bottom/docs/content/index.md

 # `bottom`

-This site serves as documentation for bottom, as well as an extension to the [`README.md`](https://github.com/ClementTsang/bottom#readme).
+This site serves as extended documentation for bottom alongside the [`README.md`](https://github.com/ClementTsang/bottom#readme).

 !!!
 Warning